 • Do not bleach.
 Do not use fabric softener.

-• Remove any optional parts such as pads and carbon rods before washing.
+• Remove any optional parts such as pads before washing.

 • Wash off any noticeable stains or smudges with a washing brush or soft sponge.